-- Anti-Magic: Projects a cone of it from his central eye.
+- Anti-Magic: As with all beholders, K'varn nullify all magic of with just a glare from his central eye.
 This factor is why Tiberius refuses to fight him.

 - Arc Villain: He's behind everything - the illithid, the duergar plot, and the capture of Kima, making him the Big Bad of the story's first arc as well.